dflippo/UU2014/README.md

 Changelog
 ---------

+### v1.3.3
+* Added two additional widget areas.
+The new areas are above and below the primary content area on pages and single posts.
+These areas are ideal for slideshow widgets (both Cyclone Slider and Featured Articles Lite work well) or social media sharing buttons.
+These areas address issues that slider plugins can have when they try to automatically inject themselves in posts/pages.
+* Added tight integration for the Page Builder plugin by SiteOrigin.
+This plugin is now automatically recommended by the theme but is not required and you can disable the prompt to install it.
+This plugin allows users to create advanced responsive, multi-column layouts very easily.
+You can see the plugin in use on the homepage of uuwp.org.
+A row-style has been added that surrounds widgets in a border.
+Users who do not use a primary left sidebar on pages should especially find this plugin helpful for laying out their full-width pages.
+This plugin can cause issues with other plugins that attempt to hook into the main loop and that is one reason I added the new content header and footer widget areas.
+* Fixed CSS for the Featured Articles Lite plugin when used with this theme.
+The theme has specific CSS rules to optimize both the 2.4.x and new 3.x versions of Featured Articles Lite.
+Be aware that the new version of the plugin has fewer FA themes.
+For version 3.x only the new "Simple" theme is optimized but it looks modern and polished so that isn't a big problem.
+New instructions with recommended settings for the plugin will be posted to uuwp.org.
+* Further optimized images with the EWWW plugin to reduce size
+* Fixed a missing function for posts with the image post-type
+* Removed Meteor Slides customization since it has not been needed since implementing a header widget area
+* Updated TGM Plugin Activation library to avoid theme check errors

 ### v1.3.2
 * Tweaked the padding around the title for mobile devices so that longer titles fix on iPhone
 * Fixed the double-tap support for mobile devices so that only menus with a sub-menu require a double-tap